-The collaboration revenue we earn from Bayer HealthCare, as detailed below, consists of cost sharing of Regeneron VEGF Trap-Eye development expenses and recognition of revenue related to a non-refundable \$75.0 million up-front payment received in October 2006 and a \$20.0 million milestone payment received in August 2007 (which, for the purpose of revenue recognition, was not considered substantive).
+The collaboration revenue we earn from Bayer HealthCare, as detailed below, consists of cost sharing of Regeneron VEGF Trap-Eye development expenses, substantive performance milestone payments, and recognition of revenue related to a non-refundable \$75.0 million up-front payment received in October 2006 and a \$20.0 million milestone payment received in August 2007 (which, for the purpose of revenue recognition, was not considered substantive).

-Bayer HealthCare Collaboration Revenue 1 Three mo nths ended (In millions) June 30, 2010 - 2009 Cost-sharing of Regeneron VEGF Trap-Eye development expenses \$ 11.2 \$ 10.4 Recognition of deferred revenue related to up-front and milestone payments 2.5 2.4 Total Bayer HealthCare collaboration revenue \$ 13.7 \$ 12.8
+Three months e ended Bayer HealthCare Collaboration Revenue September ıber (30, (In millions) 2010 2009 Cost-sharing of Regeneron VEGF Trap-Eye development expenses \$ 11.3 \$ 9.7 Substantive performance milestone payment 20.0 Recognition of deferred revenue related to up-front and milestone payments 2.5 2.5 Total Bayer HealthCare collaboration revenue \$ 13.8 \$ 32.2

 In periods when we recognize VEGF Trap-Eye development expenses that we incur under our collaboration with Bayer HealthCare, we also recognize, as collaboration revenue, the portion of those VEGF Trap-Eye development expenses that is reimbursable by Bayer HealthCare.
-Cost-sharing of our VEGF Trap-Eye development expenses that is reimbursable by Bayer HealthCare.
-Cost-sharing of our VEGF Trap-Eye development expenses that is reimbursable by Bayer HealthCare.
-Cost-sharing of our VEGF Trap-Eye development costs in connection with our Phase 3 trial in CRVO and Phase 2 trial in DME and higher costs related to VEGF Trap-Eye clinical drug supplies.
+Cost-sharing of our VEGF Trap-Eye development expenses with Bayer HealthCare increased in the third quarter of 2010, compared to the same period in 2009, due to higher internal development activities and higher costs related to manufacturing VEGF Trap-Eye clinical supplies.
 In 2010 and 2009, development expenses incurred by Regeneron and Bayer HealthCare under the VEGF Trap-Eye global development plan were shared equally.
-As of June 30, 2010, \$51.9 million of the \$75.0 million up-front licensing and \$20.0 million milestone payments was deferred and will be recognized as revenue in future periods.
+As of September 30, 2010, \$49.4 million of the \$75.0 million up-front licensing and \$20.0 million milestone payments was deferred and will be recognized as revenue in futur e periods.
+In July 2009, we received a \$20.0 million substantive milestone payment from Bayer HealthCare in connection with the dosing of the first patient in a Phase 3 trial of VEGF Trap-Eye in CRVO.
+The payment was recognized in other collaboration revenue for the three months ended September 30, 2009.